All eyes on Andonovski after USWNT inches past Nigeria to cap off Summer Series

 And now, all eyes are on Vlatko Andonovski.

-The U.S. women’s national team completed its three June friendlies on Wednesday, defeating Nigeria 2-0 in the first game at Q2 Stadium in Austin.
+The U.S. women’s national team completed its third of three June friendlies on Wednesday, defeating Nigeria 2-0 in the first game at Q2 Stadium in Austin.

 Following wins over Portugal, Jamaica and Nigeria, Andonovski now must choose his 18-player roster to bring to the Olympics in Japan next month.